maik97/wacky-rl/README.md

 ## Documentation

-See the documentation for a detailed explanation on creating your own agents with Wacky-RL.
+See the documentation for a detailed explanation on creating your own agents with `wacky-rl`.

 ## Example